 When it’s time to grill, start with your vegetables.
 I place a grill mat down on a 400-degree grill, then toss on the veggies.
 They will take only about 5 minutes.
 I prefer to take these off the grill while they have just a little bit of bite left to them.

 Remove the steaks and let them rest for a few minutes.
-Cut the rested steaks into long thin strips that match the length of the julienne veggies to make a gorgeous presentation.
-Serve with warm tortillas, chips and salsa, or rice.
+Then cut the rested steaks into long thin strips that match the length of the julienne veggies to make a gorgeous presentation.
+Lastly, serve with warm tortillas, chips and salsa, or rice.

 If you don’t love steak, try making fajitas out of: